gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 #### Class Diagrams
 - each of the views in the 4+1 model have a class diagram
+- these can be derived from use cases/scenarios
 - the elements of a class are class name, attributes, operations
+- relationships (connectors)
+  - composition (HAS A)
+    - components have same lifespan as owner
+    - components cannot be involved in another composition
+  - aggregation (HAS A)
+    - components do not have same lifespan as owner
+    - components can be involved in another comp
+  - association (USES A)
+    - includes name, type and multiplicity
+    - composition is a type of association
+  - dependency
+    - x depends on y if changes to y leads to changes in x
+  - inheritance (IS A)
+    - when attributes are common btwn classes
+    - this weakens the encapsulation of an OO design
+- object diagram
+  - gives objects + relationship at runtime
+  - overview of instances of class diagram at point in time
+  - based on class diagram
+- composite structure diagram
+  - describes inner structure of component (all classes and interface)
+- component diagram
+  - describes all components of system
+  - gives interrelationships, interactions, interface
+  - outline of composition structure of components or modules
+- package diagram
+  - describes package structure and organization
+  - covers classes in package and packages within packages
+- deployment diagram
+  - describes hardware, software, network connections for distributed computing
+  - covers server configuration and network

 - there are 3 types of classes
   1. **boundary** - secret of this class is how to communicate with the environment (the edge of the system)
     - <span style="color:blue">hardware hiding</span>, environment hiding